 This one is simple.
-Add a call-to-action (CTA) at the end of every blog post you write which asks the reader to enter their email address if they’d like to be notified when you next publish a post.
+Add a call-to-action (CTA) at the end of every blog post you write.
+Ask the reader to enter their email address to be notified when you next publish a post.

-You’ll be surprised by how many people willingly offer you their email address, and that means you’ll start to build a list of engaged readers – ethically.
+You’ll be surprised by how many people willingly offer you their email address.
+That means you’ll start to build a list of engaged readers – ethically.

 Make your opt-out process ultra simple